Razikus/chatgpt-gaming-framework/README.md

 # Target 0

-Make a little Proof of Concept to use ChatGPT in order to create a "framework" for creating a text based games in different worlds.
+Make a little Proof of Concept to use ChatGPT in order to create a "framework" for creating a text based games in different worlds with basic constraints.

-With filling up some basic parameters framework should be able to generate a Game
+With filling up some basic parameters framework should be able to generate a Game which player can play with.

 # Architecture